 Create Your Own Cover Letter

-That’s why you need to make sure you perform an extensive and thorough research of the prospective recruiter so that you become familiar with the institution and know how you can contribute.
+That’s why you need to make sure you perform extensive and thorough research of the prospective recruiter so that you become familiar with the institution and know how you can contribute.

 It will also make it easier for you to distinguish yourself by emphasizing your qualifications as well as professional and personal achievements that seem to be relevant and important for a particular institution.
 Don’t forget to look through common medical resume mistakes too.